Optimizing Modulation and Minimizing Overshoots With MPX Node Pair

 - What we want to do is adjust the MPX Input Level slider so that the "Level" indicator reads up to between 98% to 102% on peaks with the CLIP indicator not lighting or only lighting infrequently: (note that you can also adjust the Level by clicking on the input level value and typing directly on the field).

 - Once the input level to the encoder is properly adjusted, set the modulation of your exciter/transmitter using the "MPX Output Level" slider in the Decoder Node.
-Suppose you can not achieve 100% modulation of your transmitter even with the "MPX Output Level" up at 0.0dB.
-In that case, you'll need to check your exciter or transmitter and increase its composite input sensitivity.
+If you cannot achieve 100% modulation of your transmitter even with the "MPX Output Level" set to 0.0dB, you'll need to check your exciter or transmitter and increase its composite input sensitivity.

 Let us know how we can help